-With all the negative news about the economy and the shocking drop in value of investments, baby boomers are getting concerned about their retirement and many are turning to a home staging career.
+With all the mixed news about the economy and the shocking drop in value of investments during the last recession, baby boomers are concerned about their retirement.
+Many are turning to a home staging career.

 As you approach your 60s, you may feel ready to retire, but not ready to stop working all together.
 If you’ve already retired maybe your savings and pension aren’t quite enough to live on comfortably.
 You may be toying with the idea of starting a business for a stream of revenue that will allow you the flexibility to work around vacations and visits with family.

 Home staging is a fabulous field for anyone wanting to profit from their decorating talents to earn a good living.
 Home staging, real estate enhancement, or house fluffing as it’s sometimes called, is the art of decorating a home to sell quickly and for top dollar.

 If you have an innate talent for arranging a room to make it universally appealing then you have what it takes to become a home stager, no matter how old you are!